kubernetes/community/contributors/guide/scalability-good-practices.md

 * * *

-<a name="1">1</a>: If you are using LIST in tight loops, it is common to do so on a subset of a list (field, label, or namespace).
+<a name="1">1</a>: If you are using List() in tight loops, it is common to do so on a subset of a list (field, label, or namespace).
 Most Informers have indices on namespaces, but you may end up needing another index if profile shows the need.

 <a name="2">2</a>: We are working on adding new SLOs and improving the system to meet them.